-Are non-binding preliminary agreements before the execution of a definitive agreement typical in real-estate business combinations, and does this depend on the ownership structure of the target?
+18 Are non-binding preliminary agreements before the execution of a definitive agreement typical in real estate business combinations, and does this depend on the ownership structure of the target?
 Can such non-binding agreements be judicially enforced?

-Yes, such non-binding preliminary agreements, including LOIs and NDAs are commonly used to ensure a smooth transfer from a precontractual to a contractual relationship between the involved parties.
-Especially for bigger and more complex transactions such non-binding preliminary agreements are standard practice and are recommended.
+Yes.
+Non-binding preliminary agreements, including LOIs and NDAs, are commonly used to ensure a smooth transfer from a pre-contractual to a contractual relationship between the involved parties.
+Especially for bigger and more complex transactions, using non-binding preliminary agreements is standard practice and is recommended.

 Pure non-binding preliminary agreements are not legally binding and do not result in an obligation to carry out the envisaged transaction.
-However, damages arising out of breach of basic principles, such as acting in good faith, are enforceable.
-Further, certain provisions in an LoI are often declared to be binding (eg, confidentiality provisions, break-up fees, non-solicitation clauses, choice of law and jurisdiction) and are therefore enforceable.
+However, damages arising out of a breach of basic principles, such as acting in good faith, are enforceable.
+Further, certain provisions in an LOI are often declared to be binding (eg, confidentiality provisions, break-up fees, non-solicitation clauses, choice of law and jurisdiction) and are therefore enforceable.